NeoNeuron/Linux-guide-for-researcher/README.md

 Unix
 ----
 Unix is an operating system that originally developmented at the Bell Labs, by Ken Thompson, Dennis Ritchie, and others in 1970s.
 Ken Thompson invented the B programming language, the direct predecessor to the C programming language, Dennis Ritchie created the C programming language.
 Unix's genius design and continuing improvements make it popular and long lasting till today.
-What's more important, had significant impact on other operating systems (including Mac and Windows).
+What's more, other modern operating systems (including Mac and Windows) is significantly influenced by Unix's design and spirit also.

 Long Live Unix!